MesaJonathan/Project_Ideas/README.md

 ## Fantasy Basketball Assistant
 - Description: Application that would help make selection for drafting players in espn fantasy basketball league
-- Abandoned: The algorithm provided by ESPN is already so useful that an external tool is not worth making, however making a tool for daily substitutions could possibly be worth making
+- Status: Abandoned.
+The algorithm provided by ESPN is already so useful that an external tool is not worth making, however making a tool for daily substitutions could possibly be worth making

+## Lofi Radio for Casual Coding
+- Description: raspberry pi that plugs into CC projector through HDMI and streams Lofi video from youtube
+- Status: Research phase